Table

 Luke 7:36, 19:10

-How will they work?
+How do they work?

-We believe these groups will grow into families when they commit to gathering regularly and consistently over the long haul, and as they spend structured and spontaneous, organised and organic time together.
+• We believe these groups will grow into families when they commit to gathering regularly and consistently over the long haul, and as they spend structured and spontaneous, organised and organic time together.
 Each group will meet at least once a fortnight, although from experience, a gathering at least once a week will help a community to go deeper and further faster.

-Gathering in different modes will help groups respond to the discipleship needs of both kids and adults, and those we’re called to love, serve and host at the table.
+• Gathering in different modes will help groups respond to the discipleship needs of both kids and adults, and those we’re called to love, serve and host at the table.
 Often this will look like sharing the joys and sorrows of the past week over a meal and praying for each other with kids and youth present.
 Sometimes just the adults might gather to seek God’s presence and intercede for the people they feel they are being sent to.
 Other times a group might throw a dinner party or head to the park and invite others along.
 Each group’s rhythm will vary and will likely change over time as they follow the Spirit, and discover what bears fruit.

-Want to commit to a Table Community?
+Want to join a Table Community?

 Get in touch.

 We want to prayerfully set each member of our church who wants to commit to a Table Community into one.
-Let us know if you’d like to join in here and we’ll suggest one for you.